In this article, we will clearly explain the basics of “MVVM,” a term often heard in app development.

 Overview of MVVM

-MVVM (Model-View-ViewModel) is a software design approach aimed at separating app logic from the UI (User Interface) to enhance development efficiency and maintainability.
+MVVM (Model-View-ViewModel) is a software design pattern that separates an app’s logic and UI (User Interface), aiming to improve development efficiency and maintainability.

 Components of MVVM